Previous dayApril 26, 2026Next day

 23.5 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.8 earthquake 88 km SE of Unalaska, Alaska came in on April 26, 2026 at 22:56 UTC.
+A magnitude 2.8 earthquake was recorded 88 km SE of Unalaska, Alaska on April 26, 2026 at 22:56 UTC.
 At a depth of 23.5 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 53.241°, -165.716°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 53.241°N, -165.716°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26